zwubbena/sas-cartesian-product/README.md

 ## 4. Scenario

-In Texas, every K-12 school district that has a special education program is annually assigned one of four determination levels (DLs):
+In Texas, every K-12 school district that has a special education program is assigned one of four determination levels (DLs) annually:

 - ***Meets Requirements = 1***
 - ***Needs Assistance = 2***